Trump Gave a Scholarship to a 4th Grader ‘Trapped’ in a ‘Failing’ Public Education at the State of the Union. She Reportedly Attends a Top Charter School

 The Inquirer reports that it’s still “a bit of a mystery” why Davis was chosen to appear at the State of the Union.

-In an interview with The Inquirer, Davis’ mother Stephanie said she was “really surprised” and “honored” when they were be named in the State of the Union.
+In an interview with The Inquirer, Davis’ mother Stephanie said she was “really surprised” and “honored” when they were named in the State of the Union.
 She also reportedly said she knew there was a chance her daughter might receive a scholarship, but was surprised when she was chosen.

 “I don’t view MaST as a school you want to get out of at all.
 I view it as a great opportunity,” she told The Inquirer.
 Davis also reportedly said that she and her daughter are still discussing what school she wants to attend going forward.